FrenchToucan/PlayStoreSpoofer/README.md

 # PlayStoreSpoofer

-**PlayStoreSpoofer** is an [LSPosed](https://github.com/LSPosed/LSPosed) module that spoofs the presence of the Google Play Store to other apps.
+**PlayStoreSpoofer** is an [LSPosed](https://github.com/LSPosed/LSPosed) module that spoofs the presence of the Google Play Store to other apps and specfically satisfies Pokemon Go's Play Store requirement.
 It tricks checks like `getInstallerPackageName()` and `getPackageInfo()` into believing the Play Store is installed and was used to install the current app.
-This module does not impact Play Integrity at all, and is more like a companion to satisfy certain apps, like Pokemon Go, that require the Play Store presence on top of Play Integrity.
+This module does not impact Play Integrity at all, and is more like a companion where Play Store presence is required on top of Play Integrity.

 ---